gerhardniemand/MyBroadBandSpeedtest/README.md

 # myBroadbandSpeedtest

-Phantom JS script to do a speedtest on myBroadband
+Casper JS script to do a speedtest on myBroadband

-This script is not very reliable but it works.
-Need to figure out a way to actually make JS wait properly.

 Requirements
 PhantomJS and CasperJS, also NPM (To install them)